JonathanQuang/WIFI-BASHER-WINDOWS10/README.md

 # Wifi-Basher-Windows10
-Brute Forcer Forgotten Wifi Passwords
+Brute force forgotten wifi passwords

 # Purpose
 If you have forgotten maybe the last three characters of your wifi password, then this is the tool for you.